jessie-codes/slicky/README.md

 Files with the `lib` prefix contain logic that is common amoung at least two roles.
 Include the main lib file to get access to all of the functions.

-## Tower

-Contains the logic for any towers in the room.